-So today’s topic, I actually saw come up recently in a Facebook group and I chimed in on this post and so did several other people, so I kind of wanted to dive into this topic because I think it’s actually something that has come up several times in my own audience.
-People emailing me about it or messaging me, so I wanted to kind of get this out there.
-The question was, what would you suggest first – starting with a Facebook page or Facebook group or creating a website?
+So today’s topic is, do personal trainers need a website?
+I actually saw come up recently in a Facebook group and I chimed in on this post and so did several other people, so I kind of wanted to dive into this topic.
+I think it’s actually something that has come up several times in my own audience.
+Another related question I get is, what would you suggest first – starting with a Facebook page or Facebook group or creating a website?
 My first thought is, why not do both?
 It takes all of what, 10 minutes, 20 minutes to create a Facebook page or group?
 Just click create, then you have to upload a picture, and you’re good to go.

 Now there were some other people chiming in on the Facebook post saying, well just use ClickFunnels or create a super basic website and just put up an email, opt in and then, leave it.
 That’s it.
 Well, yes.
-From one standpoint, that’s a very easy way to get up and running, but if you’re going to do this method, if you’re going to just use click funnels, not really have a website, you have to actually first have a good opt-in, second, you have to have a good email funnel, and third, you have to actually email your list consistently.
-Like I’d say probably weekly, at least twice a month at the very least.
+From one standpoint, that’s a very easy way to get up and running, but if you’re going to do this method, you have to actually first have a good opt-in.
+Second, you have to have a good email funnel.
+Third, you have to actually email your list consistently – like, probably weekly, at least twice a month at the very least.
 No one likes spammy, salesy email after email after email.

 At the end of the day, whatever it is – a Facebook page, a group, a landing page, or a full website.
 You have to be strategic and intentional.
 You cannot rightfully call something ineffective if you don’t have a strategy behind it first.